Board of Directors

 Co-founder / Chair

-Amanda herself lives with a chronic illness—Sjögren’s disease.
+Amanda herself lives with a chronic illness (Sjögren’s disease).
 As a local support group leader for several years, she has seen firsthand the power of connection and the impact of informed advocacy in improving quality of life and driving meaningful change.

-Amanda is committed to advocating for a future where individuals with CUL3-related neurodevelopmental disorder receive the recognition, research, and resources they deserve.
+She is committed to advocating for a future where individuals with CUL3-related neurodevelopmental disorder receive the recognition, research, and resources they deserve.

 Michael